 Environmental issues and climate change are taking on growing importance, both on a global and local scale.
 Teachers and students perceive the urgency of environmental protection but sometimes they don’t have deep knowledge about the most relevant topics, and often feel unarmed when it comes to making any change or taking action, even in their own communities.

-However, education is a key factor in how citizens relate, and act in regards to the environment.
+However, education is a key factor in how citizens relate and act in regard to the environment.
 Teachers’ and learners’ awareness, initiative, and action can constitute the premises for a brighter future.

 In this course, participants will reflect on the role that education plays in environmental awareness and conservation.
 They will gain a deeper understanding of the most significant threats to our ecosystems, learn strategies to teach environmental respect, and explore ways to connect school curricula to environmental preservation.